Jaime Bayly

 Jaime Bayly Letts /es/ (born February 19, 1965) is a Peruvian writer, journalist, and television personality.
-He has won an Emmy Award and two of his books have been adapted into international movies.
+He has won Emmy Award and two of his books have been adapted into international movies.
 He also won the Premio Herralde in 1997 for his novel La Noche es Virgen, a major literary award in the world of Spanish literature that has been granted to writers such as Roberto Bolaño, Mariana Enriquez, and Enrique Vila-Matas.

 Early life and education

-Bayly was born to an upper class Peruvian family in Lima.
+Bayly was born to an upper-class Peruvian family in Lima.
 He was the first son and the third of eleven children of Jaime Bayly Llona and his wife, Doris Letts Colmenares.
 He is the nephew of Walter Bayly Llona, CEO of Credicorp.

 He studied at Markham College, a British private school in Lima, and later at Colegio San Agustín of Lima.
 In his youth, he was convinced by his mother to work at the daily newspaper La Prensa of Lima in order to become more responsible through a part-time job.

 In 1982, he was accepted to the Pontifical Catholic University of Peru.
-After studying for four years, he had to leave the university as he could not pass a mandatory subject.
+After studying for four years, he had to leave the university, as he could not pass a mandatory subject.